AschPlatform/asch-docs-site/source/en/help/index.md

 The side chain refers not to Asch as the side chain of the other block chain, but to the Asch that has its own side chain,Dapp.

-Currently only use nodejs development, if you want to use Java, python, PHP and other language development, as long as the corresponding SDK can be done, we can try to write, mainly to Asch-js this library written in other languages.
+Currently only nodejs was used for development, if you want to use Java, python, PHP and other language, as long as the corresponding SDK can be done, we can try to write, mainly to Asch-js this library written in other languages.

 For convenient to Dapp development, Qingfeng was doing optimization, Asch2.0 will be released.
 The existing documents are as follows: